terminusdb/terminusdb/tests/benchmark/congestion_document_insert/README.md

 - **Sequential**: the same total number of chunks is inserted one at a time.

-The benchmark creates fresh databases, inserts a simple `Simple` schema, runs the timed insertions, and finally deletes the databases.
+The benchmark creates fresh databases, inserts a simple `Simple` schema, runs the timed insertions, verifies that every returned document ID can be queried back, and finally deletes the databases.
 No setup beyond a running TerminusDB server is required.

 ## What you need